From April 2023 to November 2024 one or two weekend a month

 ・Trainee record each other’s gothic arches and set up articulators

-・Selective grinding on articulator to understand the difference of occlusal contact pattern
+・Selective grinding on articulator to understand the difference of occlusal

 between natural dental arch and complete denture